The following are a few examples of the research conducted at the University Healthm and the positive impact of these studies.

 - Research at times, requires longevity, which is why some studies conducted at UHS have been ongoing since the late 1970's.
 Dr. Morton Kahlenberg is the Principle Investigator for the National Surgical Adjuvant Breast and Bowel Project (NSABP) addressing various approaches to the treatment of breast, colon, and rectal cancer.
 Longer-term follow-up allows us to detect differences in treatment strategies as well as determine if earlier noted differences still hold true.

 - Mark Soucy, PhD, APRN, BC, recently completed his research study: The Experience of Fatigue in Persons with HIV-disease.
-Soucy conducted the research at The University Health System's downtown facility in the immunosuppression clinic.
+Soucy conducted the research at The University Health's downtown facility in the immunosuppression clinic.
 The theoretical model that emerged from Soucy's study "Keeping on Going with HIV-Related Fatigue."

 - Terry S. LeGrand, PhD, RRT, David C. Shelledy, PhD, RRT, and Jay I. Peters, MD (School of Allied Health Sciences and Division of Pulmonary Medicine) are co-principal investigators on a study designed to evaluate the role of an in-home asthma disease management program provided by respiratory therapists (RT's) in improving outcomes and reducing the cost of care.